-BETTER INDIAN MODEL – Coway Sleek Pro Air Purifier
+AIRMEGA 150 REPLACED THIS MODEL – Coway Sleek Pro Air Purifier

 COVERAGE AREA & ACH

+Air purifiers cannot do magic time and again when it comes to the utterly menacing air quality in North India.
 Coway Airmega 150 has a perforated front cover to suck in the polluted air through.
-Air purifiers cannot do much time and again when it comes to the utterly menacing air quality in North India.
 The air purifier has a front to top air flow.
 Using an air purifier for smaller areas than it is made for means greater number of Air Changes per Hour (ACH).
 The more the ACH, the greater number of times the whole volume of the room’s air is cleaned.
 So, its good to use an air purifier for areas smaller than its rated coverage to get best results.
-The air purifier market is already saturated for all room sizes and specifications.
-Anyways, it claims to cater to 355 sq.ft. room sizes.
-Looking at its CADR ratings, I can say that its ACH would be below 4.
-Coway Airmega 150 has decent CADR ratings for midsize rooms.
+Or, use a big air purifier to clean smaller rooms.
+One and the same thing.
+Philips AC3059 is a feature packed model released in 2020 with 452 sq.ft. coverage.

 AIRMEGA 150 CADR

 In this video, I’ve captured the control panel up and close.
 You get to feel the sheer power of the fan towards the end of it demonstrated with a paper.

 I would call Airmega 150 control panel to be a very simple one.
 Coway has not spent much effort in making it more eye catching or stylish.
 I feel minimalism is one thing, but adding a little color/contrast to the console would have made it more appealing.
 Atleast the LEDs could have been a bit larger, they’re as small as a rice grain.
 The Air quality indicator LED is hidden from view unless the air purifier is seen from the top.
 Hence, I’d not call it a great control panel design.
 Seems things have been ignored in the oversight.